 If you choose to have a breast reconstruction following breast cancer surgery, you and your breast surgeon will discuss some of the different types of reconstructive breast surgeries we offer at the Breast Care Center.
-First, you must decide on when the breast reconstruction will occur.
-These options include:
+First, you must decide on when the breast reconstructive surgery will occur.
+Options for breast reconstruction include:

 - Simultaneous—this is a good option for women who do not need radiation to treat their breast cancer.
 Immediately after the removal of the tumor, your plastic surgeon will reconstruct your breast.
 Many women find this a reassuring option.

 - Staged—if you do need to have radiation treatment, your breast surgeon and plastic surgeon will probably recommend this option.
 During a staged breast reconstruction, your doctor will insert a tissue expander under any skin that was spared.
 This tissue expander prevents the skin from shrinking, and gives your plastic surgeon more natural tissue to use during breast reconstruction.

 - Delayed breast reconstruction—for some women, the idea of more surgery to improve their cosmetic appearance is overwhelming during breast cancer treatment.
 It may also be recommended for women who will need both chemotherapy and radiation.
 Delayed reconstruction is an option you should discuss with your breast surgeon, as well as your plastic surgeon.

 Find out if reconstructive breast surgery is right for you.
 Request an appointment online at Wake Forest Baptist today.

 Types of Reconstructive Breast Surgeries

 Reconstructive breast surgeries are complex surgeries that require the expertise of breast surgeons and plastic surgeons that specialize in breast cancer surgeries.
 At the Breast Care Center, our plastic surgeons have performed hundreds of these procedures.
 They include: